 Dr. Wendy Stone is a Professor of Psychology and Director of the UW READi Lab.
 She joined the UW Department of Psychology in May 2010, after spending the previous 20+ years in the Department of Pediatrics at Vanderbilt University.
 At Vanderbilt, she founded and directed the Treatment and Research Institute for Autism Spectrum Disorders (TRIAD), which has a threefold mission of research, clinical services, and community outreach.

 Dr. Stone has conducted research in early detection and intervention of autism for over 30 years, on topics that include: (1) identifying early markers and developmental processes associated with diverse outcomes in infants at high familial risk for autism; (2) evaluating the efficacy and effectiveness of autism-specialized interventions in clinical and community settings; and (3) developing community models for expediting access to early screening and specialized intervention for toddlers with autism features.

-Dr. Stone has authored many papers on the early identification, assessment, and follow-up of young children with autism.
-Her research with young children led to the development of the Screening Tool for Autism in Two-Year-Olds (STAT) and a book for parents entitled, Does My Child Have Autism?
-She serves on the editorial boards of Autism Research and the Journal of Autism and Developmental Disorders, and has participated in numerous work groups and review panels for NIH and autism foundations.
+She has received federal funding for her research since 1993, and has authored numerous scientific papers on the early identification, assessment, treatment, and follow-up of young children with autism.
+Her research with young children led to the development of the Screening Tool for Autism in Toddlers (STAT) and a book for parents entitled, Does My Child Have Autism?
+She serves on the editorial board of Autism Research and has participated in numerous work groups and review panels for NIH and autism foundations.